Dream of the Red Chamber narrates how a grand household with a large population and a high GDP figure decayed and collapsed.

 All Things Chinese

-They have sharp pincers for attack and thick shells for defence.
+They have sharp pincers for attack and thick shells for defense.

 Poem by Xue Baochai

-Xue Baochai’s background was relatively humble comparing to Jia Baoyu and Lin Daiyu.
+Xue Baochai’s background was relatively humble compared to Jia Baoyu and Lin Daiyu.
 Her family was rich but her brother was a gambler.
 Yet she cherished the spirit of gratitude and joy, thus she was respected and liked by everyone in the household except a few jealous souls.
+(Macau)

 The path stretches before your very eyes,